the-full-stack/fsdl-text-recognizer-2021-labs/lab8/readme.md

 ## Goal of the lab

 - Add linting
-- Add prediction system functionality tests
+- Add prediction tests
-- Add an evaluation test
+- Add evaluation tests
-- Add a training system infrastructure test
 - Set up continuous integration using CircleCI

 ## Follow along

-We have upgraded some packages, so we should install them with `make pip-tools`.
+Let's update to the most recent version of the labs.

+In the repository, do

 ```
 git pull
-conda activate fsdl-text-recognizer-2021  # If on your own system
+conda activate fsdl-text-recognizer-2021  # If on own machine
-make pip-tools                            # If on your own system
+make pip-tools
 cd lab8/
 ```